 How to create a landing page?
-The keys that make it good
+The keys that make it work

 If you want to learn how to create a landing page, the first thing to keep in mind is that whenever we build one, the user should not be directed to our home page from it.

-We must give them access to the product or service we have been telling them about on the landing page for the experience to be successful.
+You must give them access to the product or service you have been telling them about on the landing page for the experience to be successful.

-They must be able to access what we have sold them so well in the previous step.
+They must be able to access what you have sold them so well in the previous step.

 Some of the features you should consider on how to create a landing page are:

 - They are targeted to a specific audience.
-Offering specific content for a segmented audience will make those visits much more likely to perform the desired actions, since we are presenting them with just what they are looking for.
+Offering specific content for a segmented audience will make those visits much more likely to perform the desired actions since you are presenting them with just what they are looking for.

 - It is the place to present offers and promotions.
 The home page already has a static structure that we don’t need to modify.
 That is why a landing page or several landing pages are perfect to place those special offers or promotions without the need to create subsections within your main website.
 That would cause you to have a lot of unnecessary URLs.

-- It is an ideal tool to collect data from our target audience.
-For a strategy with well-defined goals it is important to have data from our users to help us find out what kind of customers they are.
+- It is an ideal tool to collect data from your target audience.
+For a strategy with well-defined goals, it is important to have data from your users to help you find out what kind of customers they are.
 And that is not only achieved by capturing their names and emails.
-Demographic data such as age, location or profession can be very useful when it comes to directing our sales message.
+Demographic data such as age, location, or profession can be very useful when it comes to directing our sales message.

 The top elements a good landing page needs